rhKashif/SteamPulse/README.md

 ### Data Processing and Transformation

 Before integration into the project's database, the collected reviews undergo processing and transformation in alignment with predefined assumptions.
-To enhance their utility and relevance, we employ Natural Language Processing (NLP) techniques.
+We employ Natural Language Processing (NLP) techniques to enhance their utility and relevance.
 Notably, sentiment analysis is conducted to assign a sentiment value to each review, expressed on a scale ranging from 1 to 5.
 A lower sentiment value suggests a more negative assessment by the automated analysis.
 This sentiment analysis data is used in calculations related to game popularity.

 #### Important note